-To generate these outcomes, we rely on information derived during manager meetings as part of our due diligence process as well as the provision of formal documentation from managers.
+To generate these outcomes, we rely on information derived during manager meetings as part of our due diligence process as well as the provision of formal investment documentation from managers (does not include assessment of advertising and promotional material).
 We may also use external information from sources such as Principals for Responsible Investment (PRI).
 Classifications reflect an absolute view, not a peer-relative assessment.